thisloadme/onetimeview/README.md

 └── middleware/        # Authentication middleware
 ```

-## 🤝 Contributing

-We welcome contributions!
-Please feel free to submit a Pull Request.
-For major changes, please open an issue first to discuss what you would like to change.

-### Development Guidelines

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.